1. Ruth first gained fame as a pitcher.

 6. His father died in a fight with a family member.

-Ruth’s father, George Herman Ruth Sr., owned a string of Baltimore saloons—the site of one of them is now Oriole Park’s center field—and was tending bar one day in August 1918 when a quarrel broke out between two of his brother-in-laws.
+Ruth’s father, George Herman Ruth Sr., owned a string of Baltimore saloons—the site of one of them is now Oriole Park’s center field—and was tending bar one day in August 1918 when a quarrel broke out between two of his brothers-in-law.
 Ruth began to argue with one of the family members and followed him onto the street where a fight ensued.
 Ruth fell, hit the back of his head and died of a fractured skull.

 7. Ruth once pitched a combined no-hitter without retiring a single batter.